YongoDavid/DEMO-2024-DECEMBER/README.md

 DEC 10
 New day , same grind
-My chat application has been giving alot of dependecy errors.
+My chat application has been giving alot of dependency errors. i have tried downgrading my node from v23 to v16 but i am still experiencing thesame issues(well lets see how it goes.